Robust deep learning-based semantic organ segmentation in hyperspectral images: Introduction

-Recently, spectral imaging \cite{clancy_surgical_2020} has evolved as a promising technique for advanced optical imaging in the operating room.
+Recently, spectral imaging \autocite{clancy_surgical_2020} has evolved as a promising technique for advanced optical imaging in the operating room.
 While conventional RGB imaging is limited by imitating the human eye, spectral imaging systems capture the reflectance spectrum of the tissue over the entire field of view, thereby generating a datacube consisting of two spatial and one spectral dimension.
-Since the underlying tissue optical properties determine the measured tissue reflectance spectrum, spectral imaging has the potential to extract biological information such as tissue type and pathologies while being non-invasive.
-Spectral imaging with up to tens of spectral bands is generally referred to as \ac{msi}, whereas spectral imaging with up to hundreds of spectral bands is named \ac{hsi} \cite{clancy_surgical_2020}.
-Early work on semantic segmentation with \ac{msi} data indicated that more detailed spectral information may improve the segmentation performance, but the number of classes was relatively low with six and three classes, respectively \cite{moccia_uncertainty-aware_2018, garifullin_hyperspectral_2018}.
-It has not been determined yet whether there is a benefit in using \ac{hsi} data over processed \ac{hsi} data (e.g. in the form of parameter images, cf. \autoref{fig:rgb_param}) and RGB data.
+Since the underlying tissue optical properties determine the measured tissue reflectance spectrum, spectral imaging has the potential to extract biological information such as tissue type and pathologies while being non-invasive \autocite{studier-fischer_spectral_2021}.
+Spectral imaging with up to tens of spectral bands is generally referred to as \ac{msi}, whereas spectral imaging with up to hundreds of spectral bands is named \ac{hsi} \autocite{clancy_surgical_2020}.
+Early work on semantic scene segmentation with \ac{msi} data indicated that more detailed spectral information may improve the segmentation performance, but the number of classes was relatively low with six and three classes, respectively \autocite{moccia_uncertainty-aware_2018, garifullin_hyperspectral_2018}.
+It has not been determined yet whether there is a benefit in using \ac{hsi} data over processed \ac{hsi} data (e.g. in the form of parameter images, cf. \autoref{fig:intro}) and RGB data.
 Furthermore, we are not aware of any prior work that investigated what is an adequate representation of medical \ac{hsi} data for neural network-based fully automated scene segmentation, especially with respect to the spatial granularity of the data.
 The spatial variability of images acquired during open surgery is large due to the less controlled imaging conditions (e.g. imaging distance), complex three-dimensional relationships between multiple soft tissues as well as anatomical differences between individuals.
 In addition, acquisition and annotation of large data sets are difficult and time-consuming.
-In order to determine the ideal spatial granularity of the \ac{hsi} input data, the generalization capability towards unseen individuals and the required amount of training data thus also need to be considered.
+In order to determine the ideal spatial granularity of the \ac{hsi} input data, the generalization capability towards a \varGeneralizationPhrasing (e.g. unseen individual or experimental conditions) and the required amount of training data thus also need to be considered.